mrspeaker/Omega500/README.md

     this.clear(gfx, "#333"); // for clearing

+#### Transitions

+Default is straight crossfade, but you can choose a colour to fade to (or in/out of):

+    game.setScreen(screen, {type: "inout", time:50, color: "#ffff00"});

+"out": // Fade out to a colour
+"inout": // Fade in/out to a colour

 ### Entity

 Players, bad guys, monsters etc should inherit from `Ω.Entity`.
 Entities know how to move inside maps, and can have collision detection with other entities.